Sunday, January 27, 2019

 Antidote to Scarcity

-One of the rules for a traditional pilgrimage is "ask nothing and refuse nothing" which reminds us of Brother David.
+One of the rules for a traditional pilgrimage is "ask nothing and refuse nothing," which reminds us of Brother David.
 This means one has to have faith in humanity and trust.
-To step into this way of being takes time and this results in hoarding.
-Hoarding on to food, extra bedding for cold, the usual route and many other mind patterns.
-When we walk with all of this we start feeling comfortable and secure in the first few days.
-Slowly one starts feeling the weight of all that, alI that I kept storing for tomorrow.
+Stepping into this way of being takes time, which results in hoarding.
+Hoarding onto food, extra bedding for cold, the usual route, and many other mind patterns.
+When we walk with all of this, we start to feel comfortable and secure in the first few days.
+Slowly, you start to feel the weight of all that, all that I kept storing for tomorrow.

 The design of the universe is crazy.
-As we stared giving, we stated receiving.
-We would give in this village and people would give us in the next village.When we walk in front of their homes they invite us for tea.
-When we walk from their farms they offer us groundnut and sugarcane fresh from the harvest.
+As we started giving, we started receiving.
+We would give in this village, and people would give us in the next village.
+When we walk past their homes, they invite us for tea.
+When we walk from their farms, they offer us groundnuts and sugarcane fresh from the harvest.
 The oldies who are sitting out in the sun bless us.
-When we reach any where at lunch time, they offer us from their share.
-In the evening when we reach a village, a bunch of them arrange for a safe place for us to sleep.
-Some offer us money to buy food and the offerings are endless.
+When we reach anywhere at lunchtime, they offer us from their share.
+In the evening, when we reach a village, a bunch of them arrange for a safe place for us to sleep.
+Some offer us money to buy food,d and the offerings are endless.

 Transforming the M capital: Money to Math to Maitri